Do Unions Shape Political Ideologies at Work?: Introduction

-Overall, ex ante it is not clear whether labor unions are able to persuade managers or whether they enhance the management's opposition to workers' political positions.
-Occupational information in our campaign contribution data allows us to directly estimate that effect.
-Our results suggest a leftward shift in campaign contributions not only for workers but also for managers: unionization increases the relative difference in managers’ donations to Democratic vs. Republican candidates by 20 percentage points, while it does not affect their total spending.
-These patterns are not in line with an increase in tensions between unionized workers and their management, but rather point toward a convergence of ideological positions.
+Our results notably reveal a leftward shift in campaign contributions not only for workers but also for managers.
+By exploiting occupational information in the campaign contribution data, we can directly identify the response of managers.
+We find that unionization increases the relative difference in managers’ donations to Democratic versus Republican candidates by 20 percentage points, without affecting their total spending.\footnote{The estimates vary between 19 and 26 percentage points for alternative extensive vs. intensive margin weights.} These results suggest that, instead of increasing tensions, unionization fosters a convergence in ideological positions between workers and their management.

-Combining an establishment-level political outcome with variation in unionization after union elections also provides us with plausible identification strategies to identify the causal impact of unionization on the political behavior of employees.
-Given that we only consider establishments with union elections, i.e., where workers have shown an interest in unionization, our sample can be expected to be more similar than a random sample of establishments.
-Within that sample, we compare campaign contributions from establishments where workers voted for unionization with establishments that voted against unionization by estimating a stacked DiD model.
-The stacked DiD accounts for issues arising in a setting with staggered treatment timing and heterogeneous treatment effects \citep{Goodman-Bacon2021}.\footnote{We also check the robustness of our results to employing different DiD estimators introduced by the literature for a setting with staggered treatment timing \citep{Borusyak2021, Callaway2021}, which replicate our main results from the stacked DiD model.}
+Combining establishment-level political outcomes with variation in union elections also provides plausible identification strategies to identify the causal impact of unionization on employees' political behavior.
+Since we only consider establishments with union elections, i.e., where workers have shown an interest in unionization, our sample is likely more similar than a random sample of establishments.
+Within this sample, we compare campaign contributions between establishments where workers voted for and against unionization in a stacked DiD model.\footnote{The stacking approach addresses weighting issues that arise under staggered treatment timing and heterogeneous treatment effects \citep{Goodman-Bacon2021}.
+Our results are robust to employing alternative staggered DiD estimators \citep{Borusyak2021, Callaway2021}.}